truar/developer-blog/content/articles/deploying-an-app-in-gcp-part1.md

     timeoutSeconds: 300
 ```
 > * `serviceAccountName`: It is a good practice to use specific service account in order to respect more easily the Principle of least privilege.
 Gives this service account only access to what it is allowed.
 > * `containerConcurrency`: The number of request to handle on a single instance before scaling up.
-80 is the default value
+80 is the default value.
 > * `timeoutSeconds`: The time within a response must be returned by your service.
-Failure to do so will result in a 504 error sent to the client
+Failure to do so will result in a 504 error sent to the client.

 ```yaml
     containers:
       - image: gcr.io/${PROJECT_ID}/gcp-cloudrun-back:latest
 ```
-> * `image`: the image name the container will execute.
+> * `image`: The image name the container will execute.
 As you guessed it, the image needs to be accessible by Cloud Run.
-We will see later how to add the image to Container registry
+We will see later how to add the image to Container registry.

 ```yaml
     resources: